Entering Benefits Billing Enrollments in HRS

 9. The rate drop down box should be updated to one of the following:

-a.
-Total Rate = charge the employee the full premium (employee share plus employer share).
+- Total Rate = Charge the employee the full premium (employee share plus employer share).

-Note: Some benefit plans do not have an employer share, therefore the total rate will be used (i.e. VSP).
+Note: Some benefit plans do not have an employer share therefore the total rate will be used as the rate drop down. (i.e. vison insurance or dental insurance).

-Note: A new row will need to be added to update the rate drop down for plans such as SGH and ICI for a LOA that goes past 3 months and the employee loses the Employer share.
+Note: A new row will need to be added to update the rate drop down for plans such as State Group Health and Income Continuation Insurance for employees on a LOA that goes past 3 months and the employee loses the Employer share premium.

 10. The Flat Amount section is only used if there is coverage changes or partial payments needed.

-Note: The flat amount will continue to take until a new row has been added to change the payment section or inactivate.
+Note: The flat amount will continue to be billed until a new row has been added to change the payment section or inactivate the enrollment.
 Most often this section is not used but the charge is updated to reflect any additional payment needed after the monthly billing charges run.